 - An environment that is toxic and rife with abuse

-- A crisis with someone else that must be attended to, meaning the loved one’s needs will be temporarily not met
+- A crisis with someone else that must be attended to, meaning the loved one’s needs will temporarily go unmet…

 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- Developing an addiction to cope with the pain one is unable to alleviate for another
+- The character developing an addiction to cope with the pain they’re unable to alleviate for their loved one

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.